Last Updated on August 22, 2021

 5 Expecting to see light beams outside of light beam season

-Before visiting Antelope Canyon, the iconic image that everyone thinks of is a beam of light shooting down through Antelope Canyon.
+Before visiting Antelope Canyon, the iconic image that everyone thinks of is a beam of light shooting down through the canyon.
 It is natural that people hope to see this when booking a tour.
 What many people don’t know is that the light beams aren’t as frequent as photos make it look; you must plan carefully if you want to see them.

 To start, light beams are only visible between March and October.
 Any tour booked outside of these months won’t be able to see the light beams.
 Additionally, the light beams can only be seen from approximately 11 AM to 1 PM.
 Finally, the light beams can be seen best at Upper Antelope Canyon, it is important to know the difference between Upper and Lower Antelope Canyon.
 If it is light beams you are looking for, Upper Antelope Canyon is the one you want to choose.